Activity Centres

 An activity centre with sufficient public transport, facilities and services to be the location for large numbers of new homes.

-The State government is leading the planning for 60 of these Activity Centres – Housing Choice and Transport throughout Metropolitan Melbourne as part of their Activity Centre Program.
+The State government has been leading the planning for 60 of these Activity Centres – Housing Choice and Transport throughout Metropolitan Melbourne as part of their Activity Centre Program.

-The Activity Centre Program seeks to introduce controls supporting increased housing growth to several of Glen Eira’s Activity Centres including Moorabbin, Carnegie, Murrumbeena, Hughesdale, Elsternwick, Caulfield, Glen Huntly, Ormond and Bentleigh.
+The Activity Centre Program will introduce controls supporting increased housing growth to several of Glen Eira’s Activity Centres including Moorabbin, Carnegie, Murrumbeena, Hughesdale, Elsternwick, Caulfield, Glen Huntly, Ormond and Bentleigh.

-You can find more information on the State’s Activity Centre Program in Glen Eira here:
+You can find more information on the State’s Activity Centre Program here:

 Council continues to work with the Victorian State Government to align planning for our activity centres to Plan for Victoria, and in doing so advocate for the best outcome for the Glen Eira Community.